By Steven Cunningham, Director, Retail Sales, Scandit

 This ensures that shoppers find the best deal for their money and builds trust in your brand, nurturing customer loyalty and retention.
 Thanks to these innovations in mobile computer vision and augmented reality for retailers, smart devices can be used to create new mobile shopping opportunities for customers.

 Add convenience and choice for customers in store – remove the friction

-While shopping in a brick-and-mortar store, some customers want to Scan-and-Go without waiting in check-out lines – they’ll scan products and check-out in their own time with their own smart device or at a self-check-out terminal.
+While shopping in a brick-and-mortar store, some customers want to self-scan without waiting in check-out lines – they’ll scan products and check-out in their own time with their own smart device or at a self-check-out terminal.
 When online, shoppers are used to having all the product information they want at their fingertips, and retailers can offer this same convenience in-store by adding augmented reality (AR) to a self-scanning mobile app.
 The AR-overlay displays information to the shopper in the aisle, such as reviews, ingredients, allergen & nutritional details, complementary products or stock availability.
 This blending of the physical and digital experience helps remove friction for customers.

 Get to know your customers better

 Self-scanning mobile apps using AR technology can give your marketing team insights into the purchasing behavior of customers—and harness that information to engage with them at the right times and in the right ways.
 As a result, mobile shopping can be used to increase customer satisfaction and create new sales opportunities for your enterprise.

 Augmented Associates work with greater speed and satisfaction